Tärna IK Fjällvinden

-Tärna IK Fjällvinden in Tärnaby, Sweden is arguably the most successful alpine skiing club in the history of the sport.
-Although Tärnaby has a population of a mere 500, Fjällvinden has produced several of the greatest alpine skiers of all time: Ingemar Stenmark, Anja Pärson, Stig Strand, Jens Byggmark, and Bengt Fjällberg.
+Tärna IK Fjällvinden is an alpine skiing club in Tärnaby, Sweden.
+Although Tärnaby has a population of a mere 500, Fjällvinden was the landmark for many professional alpine skiers, such as Ingemar Stenmark, Anja Pärson, Stig Strand, Jens Byggmark, and Bengt Fjällberg.

 History

 IK Fjällvinden was founded in Umfors, while Tärna IK was founded in Tärnaby.
 The two clubs merged in 1928, adopting cross-country skiing.
 Alpine skiing was adopted in 1937.